Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable5.md

 **D:** As a part of this deliverable we ask you bring your car to class to demonstrate the work you have done so far.
 This is so we can get a feel for how  well the functionality has been implemented as well has grade you for this checkpoint.
 If completed successfully you will have made it to the minimum requirement for a 'C' in the class. **Remember this is not a guaranteed 'C' in the class but the minimum requirement to be eligible for it.**

+## Finish Documentation for Figure Drawing/Mode Inputs

+As you finish this checkpoint it is important to keep up woth your documentation.
+In addition to the in-class demo, you'll also need to submit a video of the work you've completed for your the figure drawing checkpoint.
+It should be short and to the point, while showing each of the pieces of functionality that you've completed.
+This is primarily a fallback option for us to grade, in case hardware issues arise in class.
+Make sure you give commentary during the video so we know what you are doing.
+Follow the order found in the Project Description document on ELC.

 # Summary

 In summary, for this week you need to: